vatsal191201/CSC413-Project/README.md

 - **XLNet**: Advanced model with permutation-based training designed to handle bidirectional contexts effectively.
 - **GPT-2**: Transformer-based model with superior performance in handling complex dependencies and stylistic nuances.

-## Contributing

-Contributions to this project are welcome.
-Please fork the repository, make your changes, and submit a pull request.
-For major changes, please open an issue first to discuss what you would like to change.

 ## Contact

 For any further queries or discussions, feel free to contact us: